DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

     - Change `*_vm_instance` to the type of VM instance to create (defaults are already setup)

-    - Change `enable_basestation_gpu` to enable creating a basestation GPU VM.
+    - Change `basestation_enable_gpu` to enable creating a basestation GPU VM.

     - Change `vpn_ca_cert`  to the output seen in the terminal in the previous *Setup the VPN Connection certificates* step.